gustavnavar/Grid.Blazor/README.md

 A fork from: https://gridmvc.codeplex.com/

-It supports .NET Core 3.1 and Blazor WebAssembly 3.2.0 Preview 5
+It supports .NET Core 3.1 and Blazor WebAssembly 3.2.0 RC1

 ## Notes